purplesyringa/PDPy11/README.md

 In `pdpy11` mode, the commands work the same way.
 In `pdp11asm` compatibility mode, `.INCLUDE` works like `.INCLUDE + .END`, and `.RAW_INCLUDE` works correctly.

+Though techinically it's not, `.INCLUDE` is practically the same as directly including included file's source code to current file.

 Example:

 **main.mac**